 The 3.5″ foam is of a high quality but would suit lower problems better than thicker pads.
 The taco style of this pad again means there is no gutter in the middle.
 There is also an elastic mesh flap for storing gear and easy closure.
 The overall quality and low weight, as well as the rubber bottom, gives this pad good marks as a do-it-all pad at the upper end of the beginner price range.

-We hope you’ve been able to use this buying guide and we’ve offered a range for the best beginner boulder pads 2019, but do check out our complete in-depth buyer’s guide or other bouldering pad articles for more.
+We hope you’ve been able to use this buying guide and we’ve offered a range for the best beginner boulder pads 2019, but do check out our complete in-depth boulder pad buyer’s guide or other bouldering pad articles for more.
+For more gear guides you can read about the best beginner climbing shoes or the best beginner climbing harness.
 Drop us a line on facebook, twitter, or instagram to let us know which pad you prefer and why.